Third Point LLC Sells 10,309 Shares of iShares 1-3 Year Treasury Bond ETF (NASDAQ:SHY)

 Third Point LLC lessened its position in shares of iShares 1-3 Year Treasury Bond ETF (NASDAQ:SHY – Get Rating) by 14.6% in the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 60,346 shares of the company’s stock after selling 10,309 shares during the period.
 Third Point LLC’s holdings in iShares 1-3 Year Treasury Bond ETF were worth $4,901,000 at the end of the most recent reporting period.

-A number of other hedge funds have also bought and sold shares of SHY.
-Stelac Advisory Services LLC bought a new position in iShares 1-3 Year Treasury Bond ETF during the first quarter worth $195,000.
-Vontobel Holding Ltd. raised its stake in iShares 1-3 Year Treasury Bond ETF by 17.1% during the first quarter.
-Vontobel Holding Ltd. now owns 10,829 shares of the company’s stock worth $902,000 after buying an additional 1,579 shares during the last quarter.
-Allianz Asset Management GmbH bought a new stake in iShares 1-3 Year Treasury Bond ETF in the first quarter valued at $20,110,000.
-Brighton Jones LLC raised its holdings in shares of iShares 1-3 Year Treasury Bond ETF by 37.2% during the first quarter.
-Brighton Jones LLC now owns 3,387 shares of the company’s stock valued at $282,000 after purchasing an additional 918 shares during the period.
-Finally, Covestor Ltd boosted its position in shares of iShares 1-3 Year Treasury Bond ETF by 105.9% during the 1st quarter.
-Covestor Ltd now owns 700 shares of the company’s stock worth $58,000 after purchasing an additional 360 shares in the last quarter.
+A number of other hedge funds have also bought and sold shares of the company.
+Stelac Advisory Services LLC acquired a new stake in shares of iShares 1-3 Year Treasury Bond ETF in the 1st quarter valued at about $195,000.
+Vontobel Holding Ltd. grew its stake in iShares 1-3 Year Treasury Bond ETF by 17.1% in the first quarter.
+Vontobel Holding Ltd. now owns 10,829 shares of the company’s stock valued at $902,000 after acquiring an additional 1,579 shares during the period.
+Allianz Asset Management GmbH bought a new stake in shares of iShares 1-3 Year Treasury Bond ETF during the first quarter valued at approximately $20,110,000.
+Brighton Jones LLC raised its position in shares of iShares 1-3 Year Treasury Bond ETF by 37.2% during the first quarter.
+Brighton Jones LLC now owns 3,387 shares of the company’s stock worth $282,000 after purchasing an additional 918 shares during the period.
+Finally, Covestor Ltd raised its position in shares of iShares 1-3 Year Treasury Bond ETF by 105.9% during the first quarter.
+Covestor Ltd now owns 700 shares of the company’s stock worth $58,000 after purchasing an additional 360 shares during the period.
 Institutional investors own 22.85% of the company’s stock.

 iShares 1-3 Year Treasury Bond ETF Cuts Dividend